The atomic clocks of the Greenwich Time Service

 The withdrawal of funding for the Time Department clearly happened prior to October 1985, since the issue was specifically mentioned in the Observatory Report for the period ending on 31 September.
 On 8 November 1985, the story was picked up in The Times when it ran a story under the heading Time catches up with Greenwich.
 By 1986, the fate of the Department was of sufficient concern, that questions were being raised in both houses of Parliament.

 In his article in The Times, Pearce Wright had reported that replacing the caesium tubes of the Observatory clocks would cost £20,000 a clock.
-When addressing Parliament on 7 March 1986, George Walden a Minister at the Department of Education and Science gave a figure that was twice.
+When addressing Parliament on 7 March 1986, George Walden a Minister at the Department of Education and Science gave a figure that was twice the size.
 This is what he said:

 'It is estimated that the six atomic clocks at the Royal Greenwich Observatory will fail within the next three years.
 To replace them would cost about £40,000 per clock, and to maintain the independent time scale would cost about £100,000 per annum in manpower and equipment.'